berkid89/triton-studio/README.md

 * **Real-time Monitoring**.
 Monitor server health status, view model statistics, and track inference performance metrics.
 Get instant visibility into your inference infrastructure.

-* **Developer-Friendly Interface**.
-Built with modern React and TypeScript, featuring a beautiful dark UI optimized for developer workflows.
-Fast, responsive, and accessible.

-* **Production-Ready Architecture**.
-Built on React Router v7 with server-side rendering, type-safe APIs, and robust error handling.
-Deploy with confidence using battle-tested patterns.

-* **CORS-Free API Access**.
-Built-in proxy server eliminates CORS issues when connecting to Triton servers, making it easy to work with servers across different domains.

 ---

 ## Features